emiljanohoxha/skill-matrix/DiaryEraldo.md

 The day started by working on some proper queries to get certain data for frontend part.
 It was a little bit challenging because the data we get from query should be the proper way to get easily on UI component.
 I implemented the logic for answers, which is a simple rating form.
 This took some time to finshed it.
-The brainstoring today took us on refactoring the code.(structure the component by hierarchy)
+The brainstorming today took us on refactoring the code.(structure the component by hierarchy)